CSE442-17F/idyll-walkthrough/README.md

 If you can't find answers there, post on canvas, come to office hours, or post in the idyll chatroom: https://gitter.im/idyll-lang/Lobby

+You can also feel free to open issues on this repository or on [Idyll's repo](https://github.com/idyll-lang/idyll).

 ### Notes

 * You may want to add the generated `.idyll` folder to your `gitignore`.